 Course overview

-Collaborating with other students and industry professionals, you develop an understanding of technological threats and weaknesses across digital platforms.
-And you build the skillset to assess threats, manage cyber security technologies and understand the legal, social and political impact of cyber threats.
+You develop the skillset to assess threats and manage cyber security technologies, and explore the legal, social and political impact of cyber threats.

 Course details